Argentine Black and White Tegus

 In Toombs and Tattnall counties, keep pet food inside, fill holes that might serve as shelter and clear yards of debris such as brush piles that can provide cover for tegus.

 Be a responsible pet owner.
 Do your research before buying an exotic pet, and don't let it loose.
-Also, as of December 2022, all pet Argentine black and white tegus in Georgia must be registered and tagged (details below).
+Georgia lists Argentine black and white tegus as wild animals.
+They cannot be kept as pets unless they were registered with DNR and tagged before Dec.
+4, 2023.
+Importing and breeding a wild animal species is also illegal.

 On state wildlife management areas, tegus can be taken with firearms legal for the current hunting season or dates on that WMA (i.e., small-game firearms during small game hunt dates; big-game firearms during big-game dates).
 Using traps to capture tegus on a WMA is not allowed.
 Hunters and others who see a tegu on a WMA should contact the regional Game Management office.